Almost Shortest Paths with Near-Additive Error in Weighted Graphs: Introduction

 We adapt the constructions of \cite{TZ06,P09,EN19span,EN19hop,HP19} of hopsets, spanners and emulators so that they are suitable for weighted graphs, and provide an improved additive stretch (or hopbound) $\beta$.
 The basic idea in all these constructions is to generate a random hierarchy of vertex sets $V=A_0\supseteq A_1\supseteq\dots\supseteq A_k=\emptyset$, where for each $0\le i<k-1$, each element in $A_i$ is included in $A_{i+1}$ with probability $\approx n^{-2^{i-k}}$ (one should think of $k=1/\rho$).
 We also refer to vertices at $A_i$ as vertices at level $i$.
 For each $v\in V$, the pivot $p_i(v)$ is the closest vertex in $A_i$ to $v$.
 Then the set of edges $H$ is created by connecting, for every $0\le i\le k-1$, every vertex $v\in A_i\setminus A_{i+1}$ to its {\em bunch}: all other vertices in $A_i$ that are closer to it than $p_{i+1}(v)$.
 One difference in our construction is that we also connect each vertex to all its (at most $k$) pivots.
 The main technical innovation in this work is the new analysis of this construction, yielding various hopsets, emulators and spanners that apply for {\em weighted} graphs, and admit improved parameters.
 (Previous constructions of spanners and emulators \cite{EP04,TZ06,P09,EN19span, HP19} applied only for unweighted graphs.)

 The previous analysis of the stretch for some pair $x,y\in V$ goes roughly as follows.
-Divide the $x-y$ path to intervals, and try to connect these intervals using $H$ (and for hopsets, also some of the graph edges, but with few hops).
+Divide the $x-y$ path into intervals, and try to connect these intervals using low stretch paths in $H$ (and for hopsets, also some of the graph edges, but with few hops).
 Each interval can either have a low stretch path; or fail, in which case that interval admits a nearby pivot (of some level $i$).
 Then, consider two failed intervals (the leftmost and rightmost ones), and try to find an $x-y$ path via the pivots of these intervals.

 We note that this partitioning of the $x-y$ path to equal size intervals (used in previous works), cannot work directly for weighted graphs, since it may not be possible to divide the path to intervals of equal (or even near-equal) size.
 We provide a subtle adaptation of this technique so that it can handle weights.
 In particular, we distinguish between short and long distances: The sufficiently long distances may suffer a partition to un-equal intervals, as the induced error is dominated by the multiplicative stretch of $1+\epsilon$.
 For the short distances, we stop this partitioning when it becomes too ''expensive", and resort to an argument similar to the one in \cite{TZ01}, which has large multiplicative stretch (of roughly $2^{1/\rho}$).
 However, at the point where we stop, that stretch can be accounted for by the additive stretch $\beta\cdot W$.